YaminMahdi/Cafeteria_controlling_system/README.md

 ## Getting Started
 This is my second JAVA Project with DATABASE.
 The project is made in IntelliJ IDEA with XAMPP [MySQL DATABASE].

-It is all about a Library Management System.
+It is all about a Self Cafeteria System.

 ## Folder Structure
 Just run "src\MainApp.java".
 The workspace contains three folders, where: